S3-working-group/s3-practical-guide/slides.md

 An agreement supporting people to more effectively collaborate as a group or fulfill a role.

-* contents
+Contents:

 - current domain description
 - appreciations
 - actionable improvement suggestions
 - evaluation criteria
 - suggested amendments to domain description and driver statement

 Acting on development plans is an integral part of the strategy of people in roles, and of groups.